FreakinU/memutils/README.md

 fp = open(F_NAME, 'a')

-#not cpu friendly but it the job for a test
+#not cpu friendly but does the job for a test
 for i in range(0, 10 ** 8): # 100MB * 2
 	fp.write("".join(sample(ascii_uppercase, 1)) + "\n")